Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/benchmark.rst

 Benchmark/QoR
 =============

 This section provides the L2 performance benchmarks and Quality of Results (QoR) for the AI Engine (AIE) digital signal processing (DSP) library elements with various configurations.
 The results are extracted from a hardware emulation based simulations.

-The device used for AIE benchmarking is the xcvc1902-vsva2197-1MP-e-S which has a 1 GHz clock, and the device used for AIE-ML is the xcve2802-vsvh1760-1MP-e-S-es1 which has a 1.15 GHz clock.
-Some devices and speed grades available clock the array at other frequencies (that is, 1.25 GHz for the xcvc1902-vsva2197-2MP-e-S).
-Because the library elements measured here are contained entirely within the AIE array and subject to one clock alone, it is fair to scale throughput figures seen here by the ratio of clock speeds to get the throughput figures for devices where the AIE array is clocked at a different frequency.
+The device used for AIE benchmarking is the xcvc1902-vsva2197-2MP-e-S, and the device used for AIE-ML is the xcve2802-vsvh1760-2MP-e-S.

 The metrics reported for each case are: